ppwwyyxx/hexo-tag-vimhighlight/README.md

 This is a [hexo](https://github.com/tommy351/hexo) tag plugin which allows you to use vim syntax highlight to highlight code inside markdown.

-Hexo is a static blogging system written Node.js, it uses highlight.js by default to render code.
+Hexo is a static blogging system written in Node.js, it uses [highlight.js](http://softwaremaniacs.org/soft/highlight/en/) by default to render code.
 But lots of languages are not supported by highlight.js (but always supported by vim with proper plugins).
 In that case, you can use this instead.